NNdemo/CP3407/README.md

 * ✅ github entry timestamp is BEFORE the iteration-1
 * (Pending) User stories are correct
 * (Pending) Must have more user stories than fits into iterations 1 and 2.
 To practice the priority.

+Project Goals:
+* Building a user friendly interface to make navigating easy
+* Providing a secure login for customers and cleaning providers
+* Implement a cloud based storage system like AWS
+* Allow Providers to track earnings and managing appointments

+Roles:
+1. DANG CHEN - Backend
+2. Denzel Suhermin - Frontend

 Total: 7 days